burwinliu/electro-git/README.md

 create snap shots, difference between snapshot, see file and see difference between files Difference between files -- qs structure of file?
 See meta data about check in times and different between files (compare 2 files history

+# Dependencies

+Used this boiler plate to set up the application: https://github.com/electron-react-boilerplate